mcraiha/spine-unity-docs/Animation.md

 This means that if you play two Animations at the same time using `Spine.AnimationState`'s track system, the `Timeline`s of the higher track will overwrite any changes that the lower track applied, but will not modify anything else.

 This system allows the user to combine **different animations for different parts of the skeleton** and play them back independently of each other.

+### Posing the Skeleton according to an animation frame/time.

+You can call `Animation.Apply` directly if you want to pose a skeleton according to a certain point in time in that `Animation`.
+The Spine-Unity runtime also has a `Skeleton.PoseWithAnimation` extension method that allows you to do this according to an animation's name.

+One of the parameters is always time.
+This is time in seconds.
+If you want to pose the skeleton according to what you see in the editor, you may need to call `skeleton.SetToSetupPose()` before calling `Animation.Apply` or `Skeleton.PoseWithAnimation`

 #### One Animation After Another (pre-3.0)
 This also means that without **auto-reset logic**, playing animations one after another will not necessarily cause it to look like what the animations like in Spine editor.
 Instead, playing a sequence of animations will result in later animations inheriting the values and bone poses of the previous animation.

 In 3.0, Spine.AnimationState will handle auto-reset logic itself and give you the option to use it so it can behave like it does in Spine editor, or if you want the original free-rein mode for advanced uses.